Utuado, Puerto Rico: Agriculture

 Utuado has regained some of its coffee producing power and was the 3rd largest coffee producer in Puerto Rico in the 2002 USDA Agricultural Census.
 It also produces oranges (ranked 4th), plantains (ranked 6th) and bananas (ranked 9th).
 It has been successful with livestock inventory ranking 3rd with hives of bees and 13th with pigs.
 In terms of manufacturing, Utuado has facilities producing textiles, paper and stone.

 Business

-Utuado today is equipped with a modern and competitive telecommunications infrastructure.
+Utuado today is equipped with a modern telecommunications infrastructure.
 Major cell phone companies including Claro and AT&T offer mobile coverage.
 Liberty Cablevision and DirecTV offer cable and satellite television service, with Spanish and English channels as well as high-speed Internet service.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 The current mayor of Utuado is Jorge Pérez Heredia, of the New Progressive Party (PNP).
 He was first elected at the 2020 general elections.

 Utuado belongs to Representative District 22, which is represented by one Representative.
 In 2020, Joe "Joito" Colón was elected as District Representative.

 The city belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
 In 2024, Marially González Huertas and Jamie Barlucea, from the Popular Democratic Party and New Progressive Party, respectively, were elected as District Senators.